How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Setting up Facebook geofencing lets you reach potential customers in a precise physical location with an ad that feels incredibly relevant to them, right at that moment.
 It's one of the most effective ways to turn digital ads into real-world foot traffic and sales.
-This guide will walk you through exactly how geofencing works on Facebook and give you a step-by-step process for launching your own location-based campaigns.
+This guide will walk you through exactly how geofencing works on Facebook and provide a step-by-step process for launching your own location-based campaigns.

 In simple terms, geofencing is the act of drawing a virtual boundary around a real-world geographic area.
 When you set up a geofenced ad on Facebook (or Instagram), you are telling the platform, "Only show this ad to people who are currently inside this circle I've drawn on a map."
 This "fence" can be as small as a one-mile radius around your storefront or as large as a 50-mile radius around a city - you control the size and location.